MischaLundberg/GetPheno/README.md

   --iidstatus IIDSTATUS
                         Information about the status of the IID, i.e. if they withdrew their consent (), moved outside the country (), or died ().
 Default: ""
   --DiagTypeExclusions DIAGTYPEEXCLUSIONS
                         List of diagnostic types to exclude. e.g. "H,M".
-Potential c_types may be +,A,B,C,G,M,H. Default: ""
+Potential c_types may be +,A,B,C,G,M,H. A (main diagnosis), B (secondary diagnosis), G (grundmorbus), H (referral), + (secondary diagnosis), C (complication), and M
+                        (temporary) are all possible diagnosis types.
+From 1995 to 1998, registering a referral diagnosis (H) was optional; thereafter, it became mandatory for certain referral methods.
+Grundmorbus (G) was optional from 1995 to
+                        2001, used exclusively for psychiatric patients in 2002–2003, and then discontinued entirely.
+Complication (C) and temporary diagnosis (M) were both discontinued at the end of 2013.
+Default: ""
   --DiagTypeInclusions DIAGTYPEINCLUSIONS
                         List of diagnostic types to include. e.g. "A,B".
-Potential c_types may be +,A,B,C,G,M,H. Default: ""
+Potential c_types may be +,A,B,C,G,M,H. A (main diagnosis), B (secondary diagnosis), G (grundmorbus), H (referral), + (secondary diagnosis), C (complication), and M
+                        (temporary) are all possible diagnosis types.
+From 1995 to 1998, registering a referral diagnosis (H) was optional; thereafter, it became mandatory for certain referral methods.
+Grundmorbus (G) was optional from 1995 to
+                        2001, used exclusively for psychiatric patients in 2002–2003, and then discontinued entirely.
+Complication (C) and temporary diagnosis (M) were both discontinued at the end of 2013.
+Default: ""
   --LifetimeExclusion LIFETIMEEXCLUSION
                         Define Lifetime exclusions (if a case has any of the listed codes, it will be excluded).
 This should be a file containing either one row with all codes listed (comma separated) or per row a exclusion name, followed by a list of diagnostic codes (similar to the input). e.g. "BPD